-ROLE OF THE DESIGNATED SAFEGUARDING LEAD (DSL) See Annex C - KCSIE 2022
+ROLE OF THE DESIGNATED SAFEGUARDING LEAD (DSL) See Annex C - KCSIE 2023

-The Designated Safeguarding Lead is also a senior leader.
-As outlined in the role holder's job description, they take lead responsibility for safeguarding and child protection (including online safety).
-The DSL is given the additional time, funding, training, resources and appropriate support they need to carry out the role effectively.
+The Designated Safeguarding Lead takes lead responsibility for safeguarding and child protection (including online safety and understanding the filtering and monitoring systems and processes in place).
+The DSL is a Senior Leader, and the role of the DSL is outlined in their job description.
+The DSL is given the additional time, funding, training, resources, and appropriate support they need to carry out the role effectively.